-To ensure guarantors would be able to honor the agreement in the event of a default by the tenant we will run a credit check using the information provided.
-If for any reason the guarantor fails the credit check we will provide alternative options to the tenant of either providing an additional guarantor, paying a larger retainer or paying all rent up front.
+To ensure guarantors would be able to honour the agreement in the event of a default by the tenant, we will run a credit check using the information provided.

 As part of the credit check we need to verify the guarantor's identity so require some identification (either a passport and proof of address or a photo card driving licence).
 Guarantors must have proof of residency in the UK.